rushilrawat/rushilrawat/README.md

 ## Hello <img src="https://raw.githubusercontent.com/RushilRawat/RushilRawat/master/wave.gif" width="30px">

-Profile is in devlopment.
+"Hey there! 👋 I'm Rush, a high school student with a passion for technology and coding. 💻" Profile is in devlopment.
 I will keep adding Code.
 <!--
 **RushilRawat/RushilRawat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.